 \subsection{{From Transformer to the Mamba and its medical applications}}

-To address the relationship between non-linear behaviors in images and associated multi modal states, many recent studies have turned to AI, particularly leveraging a Transformer architecture\,\cite{ashish17attention}.
-The Transformer has been widely adopted in vision tasks due to its powerful ability to understand context across entire images through its self-attention mechanism, as well as its scalability to large models and robustness.
-As a result, many tasks that traditionally relied on CNN structures are now being addressed with Transformer-based architectures\,\cite{dosovitskiy2020image,carion2020end,liu2021swin,touvron2021training,kim23ai}.
+To address the relationship between non-linear behaviors in images and associated multi-modal states, many recent studies have turned to AI, particularly leveraging a Transformer architecture\,\cite{ashish17attention}.
+The transformer has been widely adopted in vision tasks due to its powerful ability to understand context across entire images through its self-attention mechanism, as well as its scalability to large models and robustness.
+As a result, many tasks that traditionally relied on convolutional neural network (CNN) structures are now being addressed with transformer-based architectures\,\cite{dosovitskiy2020image,carion2020end,liu2021swin,touvron2021training,kim23ai}.

 Recently, a new alternative to the transformer architecture, called Mamba\,\cite{gu2023mamba}, has emerged.
-Unlike the transformer architecture, which relies on self-attention mechanisms with quadratic computational complexity for long sequences, the State Space Model (SSM) maintains linear computational complexity.
-Mamba is based on the SSM, which can be represented as follows:
+Unlike the transformer, which relies on self-attention mechanisms with quadratic computational complexity for long sequences, the State Space Model (SSM) maintains linear computational complexity.
+The Mamba is based on the SSM, which can be represented as follows:

 where the $h[k]$ represents the state at the $k$-th step, and the matrix $C$ is the projection matrix that projects the current state to the output.
-The matrices $\hat{A}$ and $\hat{B}$ are the discretized versions of the system matrix and projection matrix, respectively, and they can be represented as follows:
+The matrices $\hat{A}$ and $\hat{B}$ are the discretized versions of the system matrix and the projection matrix, respectively.
+They can be represented as follows: